neerajmahajan/learning-microservices/README.md

 * Support concurrent processing.
 * Language agnostic.
 Each service is independent and we can use different programming language/Frameworks.
 * Allows for smaller teams and faster time to market.

+###### Scalling :
+* Horizontal Scaling : In horizontal scalling, we run multiple instances of an application behind a load balancer.
+The load balancer distributes requests among the N identical insatances of the application.
+This is a great way of improving the capacity and availability of an application.